by Tammy Taylor~

 My kitchen doesn’t have oodles of different sizes and brands of cookware.
-Back in ‘the day’ I was like probably most of my friends, rushing out to buy the latest and greatest cookware and food storage systems.
-But after awhile my cupboards were stuffed to overflowing and I could never find what I wanted when I needed it.
+Back in ‘the day’ I was the same as probably most of my friends.
+I was rushing out to buy the latest and greatest cookware and food storage systems.
+But after awhile my cupboards were stuffed to overflowing.
+And I could never find what I wanted when I needed it.
 So I culled back HEAVILY and donated a tremendous amount of stuff to Goodwill, keeping only the things I actually used.
-Let me introduce you to my absolute favorite item in my kitchen – my grandmother’s antique cast-iron skillet. (spotlight please…) Isn’t she a beauty?
+Let me introduce you to my absolute favorite item in my kitchen: my grandmother’s antique cast-iron skillet. (spotlight please…) Isn’t she a beauty?

 This skillet was given to me by my grandmother many years ago.
 She received it as a wedding gift when when she and my grandfather married in 1934.
 Grandma was an amazing cook and this skillet was used almost daily in providing for her family.

 By the time she gifted it to me it was perfectly seasoned and virtually non-stick.
 I only have one other skillet, a stainless steel one for when I’m not cooking savory dishes. (like when I’m making homemade Chocolate Pudding, etc) But this cast-iron skillet is my go-to piece of cookware, especially for frying foods.
 I love that it’s oven safe as well so I also bake cornbread, cobbler and other items in it.